I-10 westbound off-ramp, eastbound on-ramp at South Acadian Thruway closed for next two days

 The Louisiana Department of Transportation and Development said both ramps will be closed from 9 a.m. to 3 p.m. on Tuesday and Wednesday.

-DOTD said the closures are "necessary for utility relocation."
+DOTD said the closures are "necessary for utility relocation" as part of an ongoing widening of I-10.

 More News